AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can combine both methods!
 Use `delete 1,3,6-8,10` to delete companies 1, 3, 6, 7, 8, and 10 all at once.
 </div>

-**Rules:**
-- Indices must be positive integers within the current list size (e.g. if 5 companies shown, use indices 1-5 only)
-- Duplicate indices are not allowed (e.g. `delete 1,1,2` or `delete 1,3,2-4` will throw an error)
-- Space between indices are not allowed (e.g. `delete 3555`, not `delete 3 555`)

 <div markdown="block" class="alert alert-danger">